acts-project/acts/docs/core/seeding.rst

    // multiply the squared sigma onto the squared scattering scatteringInRegion2 *=
        m_config.sigmaScattering * m_config.sigmaScattering;

+The minimum scattering term ('scatteringInRegion2') is calculated from 'sigmaScattering', the configurable number of sigmas of scattering angle to be considered, and 'maxScatteringAngle2', which is evaluated from the Lynch & Dahl correction of the Highland equation assuming the lowest allowed pT.
+The parameters of the Highland equation are fully configurable.

 The following code block calculates if the triplet forms a nearly straight line in the r/z plane (see :numref:`rz`) as the particle path in the r/z plane is